 One of the best things about spending Christmas in Costa Rica is the beautiful weather.

-By late December, Costa Rica is in the early days of its dry season, which means you can expect sunny skies, warm temperatures, and very little rain, especially in the popular beach towns along the Pacific coast.
+By late December, Costa Rica is in the early days of its dry season, which means you can expect sunny skies, warm temperatures, and very little rain.

 Here’s what you can typically expect in different parts of the country: